Nepenthes gracilis: Distribution

 One of the most widespread Nepenthes species, N. gracilis is native to Borneo, Cambodia, Peninsular Malaysia, Singapore, Sumatra, central Sulawesi, and southernmost Thailand.
 It has also been recorded from many smaller islands, including Bangka, Batu Islands, Belitung, Bengkalis, Ko Lanta, Ko Tarutao, Labuan, Langkawi, Mendol, Mentawai Islands (Siberut), Meranti Islands (Padang, Rangsang, and Tebing Tinggi), Musala, Nias, Penang, Phuket, Riau Islands (Lingga Islands, Natuna Islands, and Riau Archipelago), and Rupat.

 Evolutionary origins

-In 2001, Charles Clarke performed a cladistic analysis of the Nepenthes species of Sumatra and Peninsular Malaysia using 70 morphological characteristics of each taxon.
-The following is a portion of the resultant cladogram, showing part of "Clade 6", which includes N. gracilis.
+In 2001, Charles Clarke performed a cladistic analysis of the Nepenthes species of Sumatra and Peninsular Malaysia using 70 morphological characteristics of each taxon; this analysis found that N. gracilis is sister to N. reinwardtiana, and that this clade is in turn sister to a clade containing N. tobaica, N. angasanensis, and N. mikei.

-When molecular genetic DNA sequence data instead of morphological characters are used to perform similar analyses, it becomes evident that N. gracilis is not closely related to any of these 4 species.
-Rather, N. gracilis is the basal lineage within a "N. mirabilis group", a clade that also includes N. bicalcarata, a group of species around N. tomoriana (several species from Sulawesi, Papua and New Caledonia), N. ampullaria, N. mirabilis and N. rafflesiana sensu lato.
+However, when genetic data instead of morphological characters are used to perform similar analyses, it becomes evident that N. gracilis is not closely related to any of these 4 species.
+Rather, N. gracilis is the sister group to the other members of a "N. mirabilis group": N. bicalcarata, a group of species around N. tomoriana (several species from Sulawesi, Papua and New Caledonia), N. ampullaria, N. mirabilis and N. rafflesiana sensu lato.

 The contrast between molecular and morphological phylogenies implies that the morphological characters evolved quite fast and repeatedly, and do not necessarily reflect shared ancestry of the species.